Ha-L0/Ha-L0.github.io/_posts/2022-11-02-[H4]-PG-VULNHUB-potato.md

 ## arbitriary file read in `/admin/dashboard.php?page=log`

-The proof that there is a `directory traversal` vulnerability we read the `/etc/passwd` file.
+To proof that there is a `directory traversal` vulnerability we read the `/etc/passwd` file.

 ### request
 ```bash